A Frobenius homomorphism for Lusztig's quantum groups over arbitrary roots of unity

 For a finite dimensional semisimple Lie algebra and a root of unity, Lusztig defined an infinite dimensional quantum group of divided powers.
 Under certain restrictions on the order of the root of unity, he constructed a Frobenius homomorphism with finite dimensional Hopf kernel and with image the universal enveloping algebra.

-In this article we define and completely describe the Frobenius homomorphism for arbitrary roots of unity by systematically using the theory of Nichols algebras.
+In this article we define and describe the Frobenius homomorphism for arbitrary roots of unity by systematically using the theory of Nichols algebras.
 In several new exceptional cases the Frobenius-Lusztig kernel is associated to a different Lie algebra than the initial Lie algebra.
-Moreover, the Frobenius homomorphism often switches short and long roots and/or maps to a braided category.
+Moreover, the Frobenius homomorphism often switches short and long roots, and may produce Lie algebras in a symmetrically braided category.

 \makeatletter \@setabstract \makeatother